Rise of White Supremacy And Culture War

 A view of statue of Confederate Army General Robert E. Lee in Charlottesville, Virginia.
 (Photo: The Daily Progress)

-Tensions violently climaxed at the “Unite the Right” rally in Charlottesville, Virginia this Saturday, following series of marches protesting the contentious removal of Robert E. Lee’s statue, located in Emancipation Park (formerly Lee Park).
+Tensions violently climaxed at the “Unite the Right” rally in Charlottesville, Virginia this Saturday, following a series of marches protesting the contentious removal of Robert E. Lee’s statue, located in Emancipation Park (formerly Lee Park).
 White supremacist icon Richard Spencer led marches on May 15, and another on July 10.
 Each march mobilized larger counter-protest movements, increased the need for police presence, and induced more violence.

 Jason Kessler, a Charlottesville resident, organized the “Unite the Right” rally due to anger at what he feels, “is a very far left community that has absorbed these cultural Marxist principles advocated in college towns across the country, about blaming white people for everything.”